The Music Department is very proud to have its own website:

 This site is the centre of what we do at the Peninsula Grammar Music Department.
 You can download work from staff and students, enjoy their performances, book tickets for our next event, check the upcoming TPS Concert Series line-up or spend time reading words of wisdom from our teachers.

 Peninsula Grammar Presents is an exciting new concert series being held at Peninsula Grammar featuring both local and international quality musical acts.
 Curated by our Head of Instrumental Music, Dr Richard Vaudrey, the series will ensure a diverse range of professional performances of all music styles.
 This is an exciting addition to local community and an opportunity for students and families to experience performances normally only found in large city environments.
 Electrifying performances from artists you know of and artists you’ll never have discovered until now!

 There is now overwhelming evidence that music enhances the developmental pathways of children in many ways.
 It is accepted that music not only develops new skills, but also consolidates skills learned in other areas of the curriculum.
 Gross and fine motor skills consolidate coordination, rhythm and pitch assist with language development, music theory improves literacy, and ensemble music promotes collaborative social interaction and leadership skills.
 Instrumental and vocal lessons help students develop individual learning strategies.
 Music technology complements e-learning throughout the school.

-In the Middle and Senior School the current combination of traditional classroom music with music technology ensures that students are being offered a 21st century music education that is both stimulating and relevant to student needs.
+In the Middle and Senior Years the current combination of traditional classroom music with music technology ensures that students are being offered a 21st century music education that is both stimulating and relevant to student needs.
 Many students choose to study Music at VCE.

 Parents wishing to view the School are invited to contact our Admissions Office, who welcome enquiries at any time and will be happy to arrange personal tours for families.
 Telephone (03) 9788 7753 or email email@example.com.